BetterWayElectronics/secure-wireguard-implementation/README.md

 If you see `1/init` using port 53 then you need to run `systemctl stop dnscrypt-proxy.socket` and then restarting unbound again, then restarting dnscrypt again.
 This should fix it.

+Still not working?
+Well I guess systemd is using port 53.
+You can disable it by running `systemctl stop systemd-resolved` and `systemctl disable systemd-resolved`.
+You don't really need it given you're using unbound.

 ### Some Websites Timeout/Cannot Resolve After Reboot ###
 If you have changed the MTU it likely went back to the default and thus your client side